duzhewang/ProgrammingNotes/SQL.md

   - ``SELECT SUM(column_name) FROM table_name WHERE condition;``

+- Like: The LIKE operator is used in a WHERE clause to search for a specified pattern in a column.
+There are two wildcards often used in conjunction with the LIKE operator:
+ - %: The percent sign represents zero, one, or multiple characters
+ - _: The underscore represents a single character

+There are two wildcards often used in conjunction with the LIKE operator:

+% - The percent sign represents zero, one, or multiple characters _ - The underscore represents a single character

 - CREATE DATABASE - creates a new database

 - ALTER DATABASE - modifies a database